 In 1951, Noguchi began to design the Akari Light Sculptures.
 An extensive traveller - in a visit to his ancestral home, Noguchi stopped in Gifu; a town famous for its paper- based manufacturing of lanterns and parasols.
 It was in Gifu that Noguchi was asked to create a version of the traditional paper lamp in a hope to revolutionise the struggling industry there.
 Here, Noguchi designed the first ‘Akari’ lamp - infusing a centuries-old art form with a modern touch, turning paper lanterns into electrically lit lamps.

 The name ‘akari’ - Japanese for ‘light’ or ‘brightness’- was chosen for this range of lamps as it could convey not only its practical function but also the delicacy of form which was so important for Noguchi to instil in his creations.

 Starting with just two designs, Noguchi went on to create more than 100 distinct table lamps, floor lights and ceiling lamps – reigniting the industry in Japan and creating a legacy of design that is still popular in homes throughout the world today.

 To this day, the Akari lights are hand-crafted in the traditional, family-run Ozeki workshop based in Gifu.
 The design process is meticulous; first bamboo rods are stretched across the original wooden forms designed by Noguchi, providing the framework that determines the shade’s shape.

-Vitra Akari Lights are packaged using bespoke flat boxes which have been developed specifically for the shades.
+At nest, we never sell fakes or reproductions.
 Each Akari light’s authenticity is guaranteed by the marking of a stylised sun and moon logo, designed to resemble the corresponding Japanese characters.